nlesc-recruit/PowerSensor3/docs/INSTALLATION_DEVICE.md

 ATX 6-pin   | 12          | 75                | 6.3
 ATX 8-pin   | 12          | 150               | 12.5

-After connecting all relevant power cable, connect the microcontroller to a USB port on the host.
-After making sure that everything is connected correctly, turn on the host system.
+After connecting all relevant power cables, connect the microcontroller to a USB port on the host.
+Make sure that everything is connected correctly, then turn on the host system.

 ## Building the firmware
 We provide pre-built binaries [here](https://github.com/nlesc-recruit/PowerSensor3/releases) for default configurations using either any of the supported microcontrollers.
 For non-default settings or other customizations, the firmware can be built with the Arduino toolkit as outlined in this section.
 Note that the pre-built binaries use a modified USB transmit buffer size, see the [USB Buffer size](#usb-buffer-size) section.